jtladner/PracticalComputing_Spring2022/Week02_Shell-pt1/readme.md

 ### Assignment

-For today's assignment, you should work in the shell within the 'Assignment' directory, which is located within the GitHub directory for this week's class (```Week02_Shell-pt1```).
+For today's assignment, you should work in the shell within a copy of the 'Assignment' directory, which is located within the GitHub directory for this week's class (```Week02_Shell-pt1```).
 To get there, use the 'cd' command.
 For example, on my computer, I would use the following:

 ```cd ~/Documents/GitHub/PracticalComputing_Spring2021/Week02_Shell-pt1/Assignment```